How to use the latest Git on CentOS 7

 Upon further investigation

-It seems that you can register the repository published by IUS with yum.
+It seems you can register the repository published by IUS with yum.

-This site explains it in detail, so if you're someone who likes the latest version of everything (like me), why not give it a try?
+This site explains it in detail, so if you're someone who always wants the latest version (like me), why not give it a try?

 Add IUS to the yum repository for CentOS 7.1 64-bit | kakiro-web